-The main facade of the building is set back from the frontage line by an elevated terrace or a sunken lightcourt.
+Description The main facade of the building is set back

+from the frontage line by an elevated terrace or a sunken lightcourt.
 This Type buffers residential, retail or service uses from urban sidewalks and removes the private yard from public encroachment.

-Width: 5 ft min.

-Height, landing above sidewalk: 6 ft.

-max.
+Size Width: 5-foot minimum

+Height:

-Height, landing below sidewalk: 6 ft.
+landing above sidewalk: 6-foot maximum landing below sidewalk: 6-foot maximum a building.

-max.

-A short fence may be placed along the built-to-line or setback where it is not defined by a building.
+Design A short fence may be placed along the built-Standards to-line or setback where it is not defined by